 - Avoid unfamiliar apps.
 Installing apps you have never heard of can leave your data more susceptible to theft.
 Before installing apps, review the permissions.
 If the app requests access to personal information that does not seem necessary for its operation, look into the legitimacy of the app before proceeding with installation.

 - Enable a lock screen password and timeout function that automatically locks your device.
 This way, if you lose your phone, criminals cannot easily access the information stored in the device.

 9. Keep software updated.
 Another good, year-round best practice is to make sure the software you use is kept current.
 This includes checking for updates and patches for your operating system, browsers and security software, and enabling programs to automatically check for updates.

 Also, make sure your antivirus and antimalware software are scheduled to run regular scans to check for viruses and malware.
 If you visit a website or open an email attachment you didn’t intend to, stop what you are doing and run security scans.

 10. Document purchases, and review your documents.
 When placing an online order, save or print a copy of the order confirmation (provided via a webpage and/or email) in the event it is needed for future reference.

-Make sure to check credit card statements frequently.
-There's no need to wait for statements to come in the mail either; you can check you purchase history online more frequently to help detect suspicious activity.
+Make sure to check your credit card statements frequently.
+There's no need to wait for statements to come in the mail either; check your purchase history online more frequently to better detect suspicious activity.